Best Topical Finasteride

 Many topical hair loss serums use propylene glycol as part of the carrier solution, but propylene glycol has been shown to cause the kind of irritation we’ve seen in numerous topical treatment studies.
 That’s why some companies have developed formulas that use alternatives to propylene glycol, though that can increase their cost.

 Only Keeps and Happy Head offer topical finasteride formulations that don’t include propylene glycol.
 Happy Head’s options are its aqueous solution and liposomal gel, both of which are among the company’s priciest offerings and contain 8% minoxidil concentrations.
-That added minoxidil might cause unnecessary irritation for anyone who would find success with a 5% or 6% solution instead.
+That added minoxidil might cause unnecessary irritation for some who would find success with a 5% or 6% solution from another company instead.

 Meanwhile, neither of Keep’s topical finasteride products contain propylene glycol, and both offer lower doses than competitors, with a 5% minoxidil concentration and a 0.25% finasteride concentration.
-Those numbers, the exclusion of propylene glycol, and the addition of aloe and green tea to the company’s topical finasteride foam make it the obvious choice for anyone concerned with safety and scalp sensitivity.
+Those numbers and the exclusion of propylene glycol in the company’s topical finasteride foam may yield the lowest risk of scalp irritation.

 Convenience